RECOVERING SEATTLE, DELIVERING RESULTS.

 Enhanced support for minority-owned businesses and neighborhood revitalization

-KNOW WHAT’S NEXT FOR SEATTLE
+BE THE FIRST TO HEAR WHAT’S NEXT FOR SEATTLE

 Sign up for campaign updates!